 -

-List full street address
+Use full street address unless required

 -

-Use personal emails like @aol or @yahoo
+Share outdated email domains like @aol or @yahoo

 -

-When Should You Include a Full Address?
+When Should You Still Include a Full Address?

-Scenario | Address Needed? | Why |
+Scenario | Include Full Address? | Why |

 ---|---|---|